LiliGasser/repeatpattern/README.md

 - Click "Go Live" button in the VS Code status bar
 - The project will open in your browser at http://localhost:5500

-## Live demo
+## Demo

-TODO link to netlify
+View the demo at TODO link to netlify

 ## Project status

-TODO
+Status: TODO
+Last updated: September 2025
+Version: 0.1